noahehall/theBookOfNoah/linux/docker/docker_new.md

     -  use custom DNS servers (e.g. 8.8.8.8)
       -  to provide consistency
       -  working on a laptop and often move between internet service providers
-    - configure the docker daemon to disallow network connections between containers
+    - configure the docker daemon to disallow network connections between containers (icc=false)
       - this is the best practice in multi-tenant environments
       - it minimizes the points (i.e. attack surface) where an attacker might compromise other containers
+      - you can explicitly permitted inter-container communication by link containers that require it